Ainthaam Padai: Plot

-The film is about relationships between two families where hardships and affections are on the competencies.

-As the film moves ahead, it unravels about an enmity with another family where Devasena (Simran) is a pampered daughter.
-But Gunasekaran (Nassar) is kind enough in breaking the hardships and getting united by arranging nuptials for Devasena with his brother Karunakaran (Mukesh).
-However, Devasena mistakes Prabhakaran (Sundar C) to be her bridegroom.
-When things are unraveled and Prabhakaran turns away from Devasena's offer of marrying him, she vows to alienate him from his family by marrying Karunakaran.
+The film takes place in Tirunelveli.
+As the film moves ahead, it unravels about an enmity with another family where Devasena is a daughter.
+But Gunasekaran is kind enough in breaking the hardships and getting united by arranging nuptials for Devasena with his brother Karunakaran.
+Prabhakaran, another brother, is rude and misbehaves several times with Devasena.
+She vows to alienate him from his family by marrying Karunakaran.

-Devasena did not live with her husband Karunakaran after her marriage and intends to take revenge on Prabhakaran.
-When she finds out that Prabhakaran and Gayathri (Aditi Chowdary) are in love, she tries to make their love fail.
-For that she seeks the help of her uncle Dhanushkodi (Doddanna).
+Devasena does not consummate her marriage with Karunakaran and intends to take revenge on Prabhakaran.
+When she finds out that Prabhakaran and Gayathri are in love, she tries to make their love fail.
+For that she seeks the help of her uncle Dhanushkodi.
 Dhanushkodi kidnaps Gayathri's father and tries to force Gayathri to marry his last son.
 He makes her lie in her heartfelt consent to the engagement.
 Devasena is very happy to take revenge on Prabhakaran and challenges him.

 Memories of the past are coming to Prabhakaran.
-A few years ago, Gunasekaran and his girlfriend Kalpana (Devayani) were engaged to be married.
-Meanwhile, Dhanushkodi and Rajadurai (Raj Kapoor) were selling illicit liquor in the town.
+A few years ago, Gunasekaran and his girlfriend Kalpana were engaged to be married.
+Meanwhile, Dhanushkodi and Rajadurai were selling illicit liquor in the town.
 Kalpana, who was then the women's team leader of the town, went with her group to stop the scam, and a fight broke out between Prabhakaran and Rajadurai.
 Thus, Dhanushkodi and his sons face great humiliation in the town.
 They agree to an order to leave the city as soon as possible.